thomasmorgan/LilyLib/docs/source/writing_music.rst

 .. image:: _static/modal_scales1.png

-Note how first a scale of tones is generated, and then these tones are used as the start notes of a series of scales, all in the dominant key of C Major.
+Note how first a scale of tones is generated, and then these tones are used as the start notes of a series of scales, all in the key of C Major.
 The bass clef is just a transposition of the treble clef, but more on transposition below.

 ::